top1944/duckuments/docs/atoms_30_learning_materials/10_autonomy/20_autonomy_overview.md

 ### State Estimation {#state-estimation}

-Now that we have used our sensors to generate a set of meaningful measurements, we need to combine these measurements together to produce an estimate of the underlying hidden state of the robot and possibly to environment.
+Now that we have used our sensors to generate a set of meaningful measurements, we need to combine these measurements together to produce an estimate of the underlying hidden *state* of the robot and possibly to environment.

+\begin{definition}[State]\label{def:state}
+The state $\state_t \in \statesp$ is the value of all variables of intereset at time $t$.
+\end{definition}

+What variables are maintained in the statespace $\statesp$ depends on the problem at hand.
+For example we may just be interested in a single robot's configuration in the plane, in which case $\state_t \equiv \pose_t$.
+However, in other cases, such as simultaneous localization and mapping, me may also be tracking the map in the state space.

+According to Bayesian principles, any system parameters that are not fully known and deterministic should be maintained in the state space.

+In general, we do not have direct access to values in $\state$, instead we rely on our (noisy) sensor measurements to tell us something about them, and then we *infer* the values.

+### Navigation and Planning {#navigation-planning}

+State->reference

-### Planning and Control {#planning-control}
+### Control

-State->control
+reference->control value

 ### Actuation {#actuation}